 In an article relevant to Revelation, I read that Enoch in Scripture is the forerunner of Christ’s second coming.
 Thus, it is testified that Enoch and Elijah, these two righteous men who have not known death, will descend to earth to face the Antichrist at the end of the world for three and a half years.

 Enoch in Scripture is mentioned in the Book of Chronicles, The Gospel of Luke, Genesis, and Hebrews.
-It was him who fulfilled these words spoken by God to man, “It has been revealed to you, man, what is good and what else does the Lord require of you but to do justice, to love mercy, and to walk humbly with your God?”
+It was he who fulfilled these words spoken by God to man, “It has been revealed to you, man, what is good and what else does the Lord require of you but to do justice, to love mercy, and to walk humbly with your God?”
 (Micah 6:8).

 Elijah and Enoch in Scripture will perform countless miracles in the world and in Jerusalem, where they will help the Jews recognize Jesus Christ as the Messiah.